welfredprajwal/Social_Network_Ads-LR-/README.md

 By analyzing user behavior, the model predicts whether a user is likely to engage with a particular ad.
 Features like Age and Estimated Salary are used because older, wealthier users tend to engage more with the ad.

-The model helps businesses:

-Display ads strategically to the most promising users

-Maximize click-through rates (CTR)

-Improve ad campaign efficiency and ROI

-Logistic Regression:

-A supervised learning classification algorithm

-Predicts a binary outcome (e.g., purchased or not purchased)

-Outputs probabilities that can be converted into class labels using a threshold (usually 0.5)

 # Dataset